sufrin/ThreadCSO/net/README.md

-This package provides relatively lightweight means for deriving cross-network transport between `io.threadcso.net` programs written using via `threadcso` channels.
-It provides two more-or-less uniform APIs that provide for UDP (Datagram) transport, encrypted SSL/TLS transport, and unencrypted TCP transport.
+This package provides relatively lightweight means for deriving cross-network transport between `io.threadcso.net` programs communicating  via `threadcso` channels.
+It provides two analogous APIs that provide for UDP (Datagram) transport, encrypted SSL/TLS transport, and unencrypted TCP transport.
 It also provides a rich collection of ways of building "wire-encodings" compatible with other programs and services.

-### Connection: a high level abstraction
+### Connection: a high level API
 Cross-network transport is typed (by output, and input type), and presents as a `Connection` -- with a pair of channels to and from which data is sent once the connection has been started.